 Benefits were sustained for five months after the end of the one-month intervention.

-For most, there will be a next hospitalization, but the skills acquired and learned in this intervention will help if that time comes.
-When the model is delivered as intended, staying true to the component and “pure coaching” approach, organizations can expect reductions in readmission rate of 20-50% (reduction depends on current readmission rate).
+The skills acquired and learned in this intervention will help with future healthcare encounters and increase a person’s confidence in personal goal attainment.
+When the model is delivered as intended, staying true to the component an empowerment approach, organizations can expect reductions in readmission rate of 20-50% with some partners seeing a 72% reduction in likelihood of 30-day readmission.

 The Transitions Coach® position is unique and most effective when it's the professional’s only job.
 In this role, they have the time to guide a patient toward learning and developing new skills, better understanding their health and who or what is in their network of resources.

 Transitions Coaches® do not ‘do’ for the patient but rather help them critically think, problem-solve, and understand how to navigate needs for better health management.
 This is done through motivational interviewing techniques, open-ended questions, active listening, knowing local care models, and self-management education methods.
-A Transitions Coach® is not an educator, case manager, or options counselor – it’s new, it’s patient-first, and it works.
+A Transitions Coach® is not an educator, case manager, or options counselor – it’s new, it’s patient-first, and it works when we trust the process.

-We strongly encourage organizations to treat a Transitions Coach® as a new position or line of service and not an added tool into an individual staff members toolkit.
-Transitions Coaches® are a complement to the care team by increases patients understanding and use of other care team members (provider, in-home nurse, care manager, pharmacist, CHW, etc.) and how each of those roles help the patient during the 30-days and beyond.
+We strongly encourage organizations to treat a Transitions Coach® as a dedicated position and new line of service.
+This is not a tool or approach to be added on top of case management full-time duties.
+Transitions Coaches® are a short-term intervention meant to complement the care team by increases patients understanding and use of their various resources; care team members (provider, in-home nurse, care manager, pharmacist, CHW, etc.), community-based organization(s), and social network.
+Transitions Coaches® reinforce how their health neighborhood helps the patient during the 30-days and beyond.